Two-yearly Pap smears have been replaced with a five- yearly Cervical Screening Test. We answer women’s important questions on the changes.

 For women the actual test will look and feel the same.
 Women will still need to get undressed from the waist down, have a speculum inserted into the vagina and have a small sample of cells taken from their cervix.
 The difference will be the way the sample is examined in the laboratory.
-The same health professionals who provided Pap smear tests (doctors, nurses, midwives, Aboriginal health workers) will conduct the HPV test.
+The same health professionals who provided Pap smear tests (doctors, nurses, midwives, Aboriginal health workers) will conduct the CST.

-What will the new HPV test cost?
+What will the new Cervical Screening Test cost?

-When the new National Cervical Screening Program is implemented, the HPV test will be covered under the MBS.
+The CST will be covered under the MBS.
 Similarly, it is expected that pathology companies will bulk-bill the test.
 This means the actual test will be free.
 However, women may still have to pay for the doctor’s appointment itself, if their doctor doesn’t bulk-bill.
 Women can ask when they book their doctor’s appointment if they will have any out-of-pocket expenses.

 If a woman’s test is negative (no HPV present), her next test will be in five years.
 If a woman’s test is positive to HPV, the same sample will undergo further testing.
 Depending on the type of HPV and if there are any cell changes, a woman may be referred for a colposcopy (a thorough examination of the cervix) or advised to have a repeat test in 12 months.